CNCMSBL League Rules & Regulations

 The responsibility to enforce appropriate attitudes and behavior will fall upon the League President.
 Any player or manager who abuses the league rules or code of conduct can be suspended or expelled from the league.

-The following listing of rules and conduct will govern our 18+ division, our 40+ division, and our 50+ division.
+The following listing of rules and conduct will govern our 18+ division, our 32+ division, and our 50+ division as well as the Classic Division (60+).
 Throughout this document the term “League” is to be considered synonymous with the League President, League Commissioners or the League Board of Directors as a whole, as applicable.

 Index